-The TEAS Reading test will evaluate your skills in paragraph comprehension as well as informational source comprehension.
-For the paragraph comprehension questions you will be asked to read a passage of text and then answers questions about the text.
-On the informational source questions you will be asked to review a graphic or statement, and then answer questions about it.
+The TEAS Reading test will evaluate your skills in paragraph comprehension and informational source comprehension.
+For paragraph comprehension you will be asked to read a passage of text and then answer a series of questions about the text.
+The informational source questions will be basd on graphics or statements.
 Start your ATI TEAS 6 test prep right now by taking our free TEAS Reading practice test.

 Questions 1–2 are based on the following passage.

 Which of the following is a unique benefit of this group-funding program?

 The donation is tax-deductible

 Your donation helps others

 Based on the context, which of the following is the meaning of the word “beset” in the passage?

 To give up in the face of insurmountable odds